-- 3.17 In 2019 we set very ambitious targets to reach net zero.
+- 2.21 In 2019 we set very ambitious targets to reach net zero.
 This drove us to start on projects which might have been delayed otherwise tree planting, LED roll out, car clubs, EV charging, the renovation of Swale House and the Master's House to name a few.
 Our efforts have been recognised by the Carbon Disclosure Project and Climate Emergency UK.
-Covid brought its challenges but also accelerated the use of virtual meetings and hybrid working, paper use and business mileage has reduced dramatically. - 3.18 However it has become apparent that we will not reach the aspirational 2025 council target although we are moving in the right direction.
+Covid brought its challenges but also accelerated the use of virtual meetings and hybrid working, paper use and business mileage has reduced dramatically. - 2.22 However, it has become apparent that we will not reach the aspirational 2025 council target although we are moving in the right direction.
 We remain committed to reducing both our own emissions and in leading our borough's residents and businesses on their net zero journey.
-There are a number of reasons for this including industry the not being able to deliver the correct infrastructure needed to reduce our waste collection emissions and constantly changing offsetting situation. - 3.19 The Borough targets will also remain a challenge due to the recent central government announcements re delaying the switch to EVs, the delayed change and reduced numbers changing from gas boilers, the removal of the improved EPC requirement on landlords and the delay to biodiversity net gain rules for developers which have all weaken the drivers for our work when we need strong national leadership and guidance. - 3.20 At Swale we have a small dedicated team which has worked with the Steering Group to embed the cause across the entire organisation.
-The emergency impacts all out work.
-Staff recruitment and retention is an issue with staff leaving for London and other unitary authorities at least ten officers left Kent wide in 2023.
+There are a number of reasons for this including industry not being able to deliver the correct infrastructure needed to reduce our waste collection emissions and the constantly changing offsetting situation. - 2.23 The Borough targets will also remain a challenge due to the recent central government announcements delaying the switch to EVs, the delayed change and reduced numbers changing from gas boilers, the removal of the improved EPC requirement on landlords and the delay to biodiversity net gain rules for developers which have all weaken the drivers for our work when we need strong national leadership and guidance. - 2.24 At Swale we have a small, dedicated team which has worked with the Steering Group to embed the cause across the entire organisation.
+The emergency impacts all our work.
+Experienced climate staff recruitment and retention is an issue with staff leaving for London and other unitary authorities at least ten officers left Kent wide in 2023.
 We were without a full-time project officer for several months in this reporting cycle.
-We need to explore more joint working Kentwide and this is in development. - 3.21 In order to respond to the challenges to the targets we need to revisit our footprint to establish where we are and how we proceed, setting new actions to make sure we maintain momentum.
-This will need to include whether we offset or retarget. - 3.22 The financial situation facing local authorities and the cost-of-living crisis has limited our options and we need to understand what is feasible. - 3.23 During the early part of 2024 we will revisit our Action Plan and take a revised version to the Environment Committee for adoption.
+We need to explore more joint working Kent-wide and this is in development through the Kent and Medway Environment Group. - 2.25 In order to respond to the challenges to the targets we need to revisit our carbon footprint to establish where we are and how we proceed, setting new actions to make sure we maintain momentum.
+This will need to include whether we offset or